About Ebykr

 But it’s something altogether different that really separates Brooks from other manufacturers of cycling things.
 It’s a lot more difficult to describe than simple attributes like comfort and durability are.
 That’s because words don’t really do this concept, or philosophy, or worldview the same kind of justice that simply experiencing it does.

-Sure, Brooks is the oldest continually operating saddle company in the world.
+Sure, Brooks is the oldest surviving bicycle saddle company in the world, though that run came closer to ending than most people realize, as we shall see.
 But Brooks saddles and the Brooks brand are part of something much bigger than just bikes or bike seats.
 They are a cornerstone contributor to a larger belief system that upholds everything great about what cycling is — and what it does for us and for our surroundings.
 Indeed, how it helps define our place in the universe.
 Transcendent?
 Check.

 That’s because Brooks saddles evoke real and strong feelings when people touch or even think about them.
 Feelings of belonging to something larger than any one of us, of having the freedom to explore the wide world around us and of reconnecting with nature as the universe intended for us to do.
 Brooks is an enabler of the human condition, or at least amplifier thereof.